uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Settlement Agreement allocated $20 million for commemoration initiatives.
 These were defined as initiatives that would honour, educate, remember, memorialize, and pay tribute to former residential school students, their families, and their communities.
-The<!--x-->
-Commission issued two separate calls for commemoration project proposals.
+The <!-- page 043 -->Commission issued two separate calls for commemoration project proposals.
 The maximum funding award for a project advanced by a single group was $50,000.
 Up to ten communities could collaborate on a submission for a maximum contribution of $500,000, and a commemoration project of national scope was eligible for a contribution of up to $2 million.
 The Commission recommended 152 projects to the federal Department of Aboriginal Affairs and Northern Development for funding, and 143 projects were approved.[^11]